Last Updated on

 15) Exercise Helps Women through Menopause

 Exercise is an excellent alternative to hormone replacement therapy for postmenopausal women.
-High-intensity exercise can significantly reduces loss of bone and muscle mass, weight gain, and help with depression that can occur as you transition into menopause.
+High-intensity exercise can significantly reduces the loss of bone and muscle mass, weight gain, and help with depression that can occur as you transition into menopause.

 16) Exercise Improves Immunity